top of page

 Keep the bandage on for a minimum of 6 hours. recommend keeping it on overnight provided the dressing feels comfortable and secure.

-If your artist uses Saniderm bandaging, you can keep on for up to 5 days.
+If your artist uses adhesive tattoo bandaging, you can keep on for up to 5 days.
 This will prevent scabbing.
-Should the Saniderm leak, you can remove early.
+Should the bandage leak or the edges begin to peel, you can remove early.

 Make sure your hands are clean.
 Use unscented antibacterial soap and avoid soap with fragrance, moisture beads, or scrubs.

 1. Carefully remove the bandage.
-For Saniderm clear bandages, removing it under running water will help it peel off more easily.
+For clear adhesive bandages, removing it under running water will help it peel off more easily and also contain any bodily fluids.
+You can stretch as if it is a Command strip.
 Do not force it off or be rough with it.
+Do not go against the grain.

 2. Make a lather in your hands with soap and warm water.
 Do not use a washcloth, bath towel, or sponge on a fresh tattoo.